 How To Get Started:

 - Workplace health promotion – check out the resources where you work.
 Some workplaces have meetings and access to healthcare professionals.
-If you don’t have a support system in place at work to meet with colleagues, start one.
+If you don’t have a support system at work to meet with colleagues, start one.

-- Enlist the help of a friend, mentor or coach to help you stay motivated.
+- Enlist the help of a friend, mentor, or coach to help you stay motivated.